 You should contact the Planning Department when you want to find out what improvements or land use can occur on a particular property.
 Zoning regulates setbacks, height or construction requirements as well as the type of business.

 What is the zoning of my property?

 You can obtain zoning information in this website on the Land Use Map (PDF), if you know the street address or cross streets.
-If you want, you can also contact the Planning Division at (619) 336-4310.
+Additionally, you can contact the Planning Department at (619) 336-4310.

 What can I build on my property?

 Please contact the Planning Department to obtain the zoning of your property.
 The Land Use Code will determine what may be built in each zone.

 I want to build a room addition.
 What are my setbacks?

 You must know the zoning designation of your property in order to determine the setback information.
 You can obtain zoning information on the Land Use Map (PDF), in this website if you know the street address or cross streets.
 Zoning information is also available by contacting the Planning Department at (619) 336-4310.
 If you know your zoning designation you can view the setbacks online using the Land Use Code.